w3c/wai-easy-checks/content/headings.md

 * Does the page have any headings?
 * Did the the list start with an H1?
-* Does text look like a heading but not marked as one?
 * Are any heading levels skipped?
 * Are any headings levels blank with no text?
+* Does any text look like a heading but not showing up as one?
-* Does the heading text describe the content below?
+* Does the heading text reflect the content that follows?
-* Do the headings accurately represent the structure of the content, particularly nested content?
+* Do the headings represent the structure of the content, particularly nested content?

 ## Learn more